-Spain says it will ease residency for Britons in case of no-deal Brexit
+Spain to guarantee British residents' rights in event of no-deal Brexit

 Spain plans at first to allow British nationals to stay if they hold a simple certificate of residency delivered to them, as to any other EU citizen, before Britain’s exit, Spain’s draft decree published on Friday showed.

-If they don’t hold such a document, they can still stay on until their situation is resolved.
+If they do not hold such a document, they can still stay on until their situation is resolved.

 British nationals and their families would then have to apply for a foreigner’s identity card by the end of 2020, to establish their permanent right to stay in the country.

-If they already had permanent residency rights in Spain, the process will be “nearly automatic,” the draft decree said.
+If they already had permanent residency rights in Spain, the process will be “nearly automatic”, the draft decree said.
 In other cases, temporary residency will be granted.

 The Brexit contingency legislation also applies to Gibraltar, Borrell said, while stressing that Madrid will insist on having a say on the application of any Brexit measure to the peninsula.